Billmate/opencart/README.md

 ## Changelog

+### 2.2.9(2021-10-12)
+* Update PEM certificate

 ### 2.2.8(2019-08-29)
 * Enhancement - Added new Billmate logos
 * Fix  - Support for get address by Personnumber in OpenCart - Ajax checkout

 ### 2.2.7(2019-05-09)
 * Enhancement - Added new Billmate logos